What Are the Top Software Trends of 2020?

 It’s likely that we’ll see a lot of new software emerge this year, as well as a further refinement of existing technologies that will transform the way we use software.
 Let’s dive right in and discuss.

-Essentially, hyper-automation works by combining a range of different tools to complete tasks usually carried out by humans.
-It involves technology such as Robotic Process Automation (RPA) and intelligent Business Management Software (iBPMS).
-It can simplify processes massively, in some cases it can even create a ‘digital twin’ of the business – allowing businesses to monitor and predict processes and key performance indicators that can enable them to drive further value.
+It can simplify processes massively, allowing businesses to monitor and predict processes and key performance indicators that can enable them to drive further value.

-Hyper automation can help save major time and resources as it takes over human tasks, but that’s not to say that it will replace humans in the workplace.
-Human workers will always be needed, and the goal of hyper-automation isn’t to replace human workers, simply make processes easier.
+Intelligent Process Automation can help businesses save major time and resources as it takes over human tasks, but that’s not to say that it will replace humans in the workplace.
+Human workers will always be needed, and the goal of Intelligent Process Automation isn’t to replace human workers, simply make processes easier.

 With automation technology becoming more advanced, it also opens up new vulnerabilities that must be protected against attacks.
 This means that 2020 will likely bring with it a stronger focus on A.I. security measures to protect systems automatically.